 4 – If your airline has an app, download it and use it to check in.
 The less time you can spend in the counter queue, the better.
 Some even offer free onboard entertainment via your personal device if you have the app.

 5 – Anything you can do to destress before you fly will help.
-This includes before and in the airport.
-Even the lightest of workouts will help you take your mind of things.
+This includes before and at the airport.
+Even the lightest of workouts will help you take your mind off of things.

 At large international airports, you’ll have spas and games rooms to help you take your mind off of the flight.
 You can also relax in the lounge if you have a business class ticket or have a Priority Pass membership.

 6 – Always charge all your electronic devices the night before you fly.
 Not all aircraft have USB ports.
 And it can be a long, long flight without your trusted devices in hand and alive and kicking.

 7 – Prepare your devices for being offline by downloading music playlists, movies, and podcasts to your tablet or laptop or books to your Kindle.

 You’d be amazed at how quickly time goes by up high when you’re sucked into an action-packed film or a page-turning novel.

 8 – If you don’t have a portable charger, be sure to get one.
-They’re a life saver to have, will charge devices up rapidly and will give you hours of extra juice.
+It’s a lifesaver to have — it will charge devices up rapidly and give you hours of extra juice.
 Just remember to charge the charger, too, the night before!

 Pack healthy food for your time in the airport and on the plane.
 Protein-rich food, such as almonds or protein bars, are the best to have for when the cravings flare up.

 10 – If you need a special meal on the plane (e.g. vegetarian, vegan, gluten-free, kosher), remember to order ahead.

 11 – Get yourself a sleeping kit.
-Many of us are light sleepers, so the noise and discomfort of a plane is far from desirable when it comes to getting some much needed shut eye.
+Many of us are light sleepers, so the noise and discomfort of a plane are far from desirable when it comes to getting some much-needed shut-eye.